- Salesforce CPQ end of sale does not require immediate migration, but it does require intentional planning

-- Most organizations succeed by modernizing in phases, extending CPQ where it makes sense while avoiding disruption to quoting, billing, and revenue workflows.
+- Most organizations succeed by modernizing in phases, extending CPQ where it makes sense while avoiding disruption

 In early 2025, Salesforce announced that CPQ would be end-of-sale.
 The news immediately raised questions across RevOps, Sales, and Product teams about what comes next.
+To explore what CPQ EOS really means in practice, John Banks, CEO and Founder of Continuous, sat down with John Garvens, Salesforce Revenue Cloud expert, for a live Quote-to-Cash Conversations discussion.

 Rather than fueling alarm, the conversation surfaced a more grounded reality.
 CPQ end-of-sale is not a cliff.
-It’s a runway.
+It's a runway.
 CPQ is still supported, the lights are not turning off tomorrow, and most teams have more time than they think.
-What has changed is the urgency to plan with intention.

 CPQ EOS is not a crisis, but it is a forcing function

-This period is best used as a planning window.
-It’s a chance to understand what actually lives inside your Salesforce org, how much of your revenue process relies on custom workarounds, and where friction has quietly turned into tech debt.
-Even teams that plan to stay on CPQ for several more years benefit from doing this work now, because preparation creates options.
+End-of-sale does not mean end-of-life.
+CPQ is not disappearing overnight.
+The real risk is letting uncertainty turn into inertia, then finding yourself forced into a rushed decision later.
+This period is best used as a planning window — a chance to understand what actually lives inside your Salesforce org, how much of your revenue process relies on custom workarounds, and where friction has quietly turned into tech debt.

 Most companies are choosing one of three paths

+1. Stay on CPQ for now.
 Some teams will remain on CPQ for a period of time because budget, bandwidth, or organizational readiness make a near-term change unrealistic.

-Others will implement newer tooling for a new product line, a new business unit, or a recent acquisition.
-This allows progress without disrupting the broader organization.
+2. Start fresh in a contained scope.
+Others will implement newer tooling for a new product line, a new business unit, or a recent acquisition — allowing progress without disrupting the broader organization.

+3. Take a phased bridge approach.
 Many teams will modernize incrementally, keeping the business running while gradually transitioning their quote-to-cash architecture.

 Fragmentation is the fastest path to future pain

-One of the strongest warnings that emerged from the conversation was around fragmentation.
-When teams try to test consumption or usage-based pricing by bolting on a separate billing system “just for a pilot,” the complexity rarely stays contained.
+One of the strongest warnings from the conversation: when teams try to test consumption or usage-based pricing by bolting on a separate billing system "just for a pilot," the complexity rarely stays contained.
+Over time, those experiments often create a second customer record, a second product catalog, and a second transaction engine.
+Reconciliation becomes manual.
+Reporting becomes unreliable.

 The bridge matters because revenue cannot stop

+Moving from CPQ to ARM requires a merge lane.
+Most companies cannot pause quoting, selling, amending, and invoicing while they rebuild their revenue stack.
 A phased transition allows teams to modernize transactionally, reduce risk, and avoid a single high-stakes cutover.
 When done well, migration becomes a controlled progression rather than a disruptive reset.

 ARM success depends on people as much as product